-a.
-Examples of self-written learning objectives, teaching, and assessment materials b.
-Evaluations: Student evaluations; Peer evaluations and letters of support c.
-Developed case vignettes d.
-Local awards for teaching or mentoring; honors or recognitions for teaching contributions e.
-Invited presentation in the field of educational expertise f.
-Senior local leadership role in education g.
-Invitations to speak and teach locally about education, including outside the candidate's department h.
-Contributions to local professional educational organizations i.
-Selection for participation in limited enrollment training programs for educators j.
-Leadership role in regional or national courses related to education k.
-Awards for teaching or mentoring from sources other than the candidate's department/institution m.
-Leadership of national or international courses related to education n.
-Serving as a consultant nationally or internationally on issues related to development of educational programs, methods, policy, or assessment o.
+- a.
+Examples of self-written learning objectives, teaching, and assessment materials - b.
+Evaluations: Student evaluations; Peer evaluations and letters of support - c.
+Developed case vignettes - d.
+Local awards for teaching or mentoring; honors or recognitions for teaching contributions - e.
+Invited presentation in the field of educational expertise - f.
+Senior local leadership role in education - g.
+Invitations to speak and teach locally about education, including outside the candidate's department - h.
+Contributions to local professional educational organizations - i.
+Selection for participation in limited enrollment training programs for educators - j.
+Leadership role in regional or national courses related to education - k.
+Awards for teaching or mentoring from sources other than the candidate's department/institution - l.
+Visiting professorships and invitations to speak nationally or internationally on issues related to education - m.
+Leadership of national or international courses related to education - n.
+Serving as a consultant nationally or internationally on issues related to development of educational programs, methods, policy, or assessment - o.
 National and/or international awards related to education or educational scholarship